1. Plan

 Project Overview

 28th Street is a state highway and a gateway to Boulder for employees, visitors, students, and residents.
-Corridor planning beginning in the early 2000’s, with a cutting-edge Complete Streets design which has since evolved to sync with other regional projects and the community’s current and future transportation needs.
+Corridor planning began in the early 2000’s, with a cutting-edge Complete Streets design which has since evolved to sync with other regional projects and the community’s current and future transportation needs.

 August 2021 Virtual Info Session